mit-pdos/perennial/README.md

 ## Publications

-Perennial is described in our SOSP paper, "[Verifying concurrent, crash-safe systems with Perennial](https://www.chajed.io/papers/perennial:sosp2019.pdf)".
+Perennial 1 is described in our SOSP paper, "[Verifying concurrent, crash-safe systems with Perennial](https://www.chajed.io/papers/perennial:sosp2019.pdf)".
+The actual codebase was quite different at the time of this paper; it notably used a shallow embedding of Goose and did not have WPCs or any of the associated program logic infrastructure.

 Goose is briefly described in a CoqPL extended abstract and associated talk, "[Verifying concurrent Go code in Coq with Goose](https://www.chajed.io/papers/goose:coqpl2020.pdf)".

-The verified interpreter and test framework for Goose is described in a masters' thesis, "[Waddle: A proven interpreter and test framework for a subset of the Go semantics](https://pdos.csail.mit.edu/papers/gibsons-meng.pdf)".
+The verified interpreter and test framework for Goose is described in Sydney Gibson's masters thesis, "[Waddle: A proven interpreter and test framework for a subset of the Go semantics](https://pdos.csail.mit.edu/papers/gibsons-meng.pdf)".